-- Lamin Sanneh, D. Willis James Professor of World Christianity, Yale Divinity School; Professor of History, Yale University
+- the late Lamin Sanneh, former D. Willis James Professor of World Christianity, Yale Divinity School; Professor of History, Yale University

 “More and more of us are waking up to our calling to be followers (or disciples) of Jesus, not simply adherents to a form of the Christian religion.
 For disciples today, that rediscovered identity is exciting, liberating, sometimes disconcerting, unpredictable, barrier-bridging, and wild – just as it was for the original disciples.
 Paul-Gordon’s beautiful new book introduces us to a living example of what this way of life can look like in our contemporary world.
 Pilgrims of Christ on the Muslim Road is inspiring, timely, potentially controversial, and desperately needed”.

 Mazhar Mallouhi is a unique example of courage and a determined witness for truth.
 His life is among those of the first followers of Christ who risked their lives for him and for the salvation of their people.
 What Paul-Gordon Chandler has done with the writing of this book is a strong and inspirational act of faith.
 They are birds of the same feather and they fly together.